 Master planning was the first step to convert a 200-year-old former paper mill into Knowledge Park, a Project Based Learning (PBL) resource for local businesses, students and faculty members.
-This business incubator and innovation hub will provide multiple benefits:
+This business incubator and innovation hub provides many benefits:

 Project Highlights